The programme teaching team are experienced and committed online teachers, active researchers and renowned practitioners in the field.

 Jen Ross is Senior Lecturer in Digital Education, co-director of the Centre for Research in Digital Education, and Deputy Director of Research and Knowledge Exchange in the School of Education.
 She teaches on ‘Digital futures for learning’, ‘Research Methods’, and ‘An introduction to digital environments for learning’.
 She was Programme Director of the MSc between 2012-15.
 Her research interests include online learning, place and space, digital identity, reflective practices and cultural and educational institutions online.

-Christine Sinclair is Programme Co-Director of the MSc in Digital Education, and a Lecturer in Digital Education in the School of Education.
+Christine Sinclair is an Honorary Fellow in the School of Education.
 She tutors on ‘An introduction to digital environments for learning’ and leads ‘Course design for digital environments’.
 She is interested in how students respond to higher education.
 She became a student on the MSc in E-Learning at Edinburgh University in 2006 to research the student experience of digital environments.
 Her background is in Philosophy and Education, but an earlier piece of research into the student experience also gave her an HNC in Mechanical Engineering.
 Her research particularly focuses on the effects of language in changing environments.